bholbrook73/focuscollege-acsd2020-assignment2/readme.md

 * Beams: 7
 ---
 # About this application

-*  It must be noted that Gerlad does not add a beam for every 20 feet.
-The walls integrity gets weaker and weaker the longer it is.
-* Gerlads example did not include two extra 2x4s added per beam.
+Gerlads example did not include two extra 2x4s added per beam.
 This calculator does.